 By Rabbi Brent Gutmann

-Brent Gutmann is Rabbi of Temple Beth Zion of Buffalo, New York.
+Brent Gutmann is senior rabbi of Temple Beth Zion.